-Today my husband asked me about politics, power, and justice.
+Today I was asked about politics, power, and justice.
 "How does it look with ONT?"

 Interpreted very loosely and using common terminology, I suggested that left-wing politics focuses on "mind over matter" strategies and right-wing politics focuses on "matter over mind" strategies.